 Suggested lotions are any kind of lotion that is an emollient, which puts moisture back into the skin.
 Examples of emollients that may be recommended are: Curel Moisturizing, Nivea Neutrogena, A&D ointment, Cetaphil, and Eucerin Moisturizing.

 Will the sun’s rays or a sun lamp help my skin?

-No. These will dry out the wound bed and the goal is to keep the wound bed moist.
-In addition, skin may be burned and cause other problems.
+No. These will dry out the wound bed, and the goal is to keep the wound bed moist.
+In addition, skin may become burned, which can cause other problems.

 What does it mean if an area of my skin changes color?

 Some skin changes are not harmful, but others, like redness, can be a sign of problems.
 Inspect the skin around the wound daily for any changes.
 Report changes, especially redness, promptly to your health care provider.